 Summary of the 7 Top Tips

-An Interviewer is also looking to see that you have an ability to engage an audience and can communicate a clear message – not always easy under pressure perhaps.
-They want to see how you manage on your feet, that you have a variety of communication skills available; its not just about creating a PowerPoint deck.
-You need to show that you can be engaging with stories, use relevant props, overhead projectors or flipcharts if those tools are appropriate to the role and company.
+An Interviewer is also looking to see that you have the ability to engage an audience and can communicate a clear message – not always easy under pressure perhaps.
+They want to see how you manage on your feet, and that you have a variety of communication skills available; it’s not just about creating a PowerPoint deck.
+You need to show that you can be engaging with stories and use relevant props, overhead projectors or flipcharts if those tools are appropriate to the role and company.

 The other thing people sometimes forget is that they are looking at your presentation style to see that it is appropriate to your individual personality and to the company, brand or role.